 - Introducing the Web Stories interface

 If you made a new story, the interface opens with a blank template.
-On the left-hand side you can see the assets manager with images you’ve uploaded, and material you can use in your story.
-The T icon opens the text tab and triangle opens shapes.
+You can see the assets manager with images you’ve uploaded and material you can use in your story on the left-hand side.
+The T icon opens the text tab, and triangle opens shapes.

 - Add an image to explore the right-hand side

 Click on the blue Upload button and pick an image to upload.
-Double click the image to add it the canvas.
+Double click the image to add it to the canvas.
 You’ll notice the settings on the right-hand side change.
 Here, you can find the properties and design options for each item.
-These differ from type to type, so text has different option from images.
+These differ from type to type, so the text has different options from images.

 - Get accustomed to the interface